Volgograd: Floating Churches

-Volgograd hosts one of the few self-propelled floating churches in the world: the chapel boat of Saint Vladimir of Volgograd.
+Volgograd, hosts one of the few self-propelled floating churches in the world: the chapel boat of Saint Vladimir of Volgograd.
 Spearheaded by Vladimir Koretsky and assisted by a Dutch Orthodox priest who was part of the organization Aid to the Church in Need (ACN), the Saint Vladimir was consecrated in October 2004 on the shore of the Volga.
 Originally a decommissioned landing craft found in a shipyard outside St. Petersburg, it took two years to convert it into a floating church.
 The boat chapel sports three shining domes and was decorated with icons and religious motifs by a local Volgograd artist.
 On its maiden voyage, the Saint Vladimir reached Astrakhan in the south and Saratov in the north; traveling an 800 kilometer (~500 mile) span of the Volga River.

 In addition to this self propelled church, Vladimir Koretsky first built two other floating churches in Volgograd, both of which must be towed by another craft.
 The Saint Innocent was originally a repair vessel and was located in a shipyard in Volgograd.
 Despite it being in poor condition, the boat had good sized cabins and a kitchen unit; the hull was restored, the largest cabins were merged and a single shining dome was added.
 Icons and sacred relics were donated by parishes from all over the country and the floating church was consecrated on 22 May 1998.
 During its first year in operation, it visited 28 villages, where 446 people were baptised and 1,500 received communion.
 The Saint Innocent was mobile for four months of the year, operating mostly on the Don River, and spent the rest of the time moored in Pyatimorsk, providing a semi permanent church for that rural locality.

 Due to the success of the Saint Innocent, the ACN launched the creation of a second floating church, this time built atop an old barge.
 Christened the Saint Nicholas, in honor of the original floating church built in 1910, it was moored at a yacht club in Volgograd for several years, serving as a place of worship for passing ships crews.
 It was later towed to Oktyabrsky, a remote southern village of the Volgograd Oblast, to serve as a semi-permanent church.

 All of these floating churches were inspired by the original; a retrofitted tug-passenger steamer, which ran between Kazan and Astrakhan, named the Saint Nicholas.
-Commissioned in 1858, it was first christened the Kriushi, then the Pirate, until it was purchased by the Astrakhan diocese in 1910 and converted into a church.
+Commissioned in 1858, it was first christened the Kriushi, then the Pirate, until it was purchased by the Diocese of Astrakhan in 1910 and converted into a church.
 It served for 8 years, traveling up and down the Volga River, sometimes clocking 4,000 miles a year.
 Much like every other church in Russia, it was decommissioned in 1918 by the Soviets.
 It made such an impact on the local population however, that almost 80 years later, it was the inspiration for a new "flotilla of God".